tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_intro_to_rest_api_doc.md

 path1: /docapis_introtoapis.html
 ---

-Before we dive into the technical aspects of APIs, let's explore the market and general landscape and trends with API documentation.
+Before we dive into the technical aspects of APIs, let's explore the market, general landscape, and trends with API documentation.

 {% if site.format == "web" %}
 * TOC